 Read the full ranking methodology for more.

 Baptist University of the Americas is the best choice for individuals considering a Romance Languages major.
-At Baptist University of the Americas, Romance Languages students have the advantage of a highly focused program.
+Romance Languages is a fairly popular major at Baptist University of the Americas exceeding 5 graduates in 2018.
 The location in a big city is great for young people seeking out considerable chances for social networking, experience, and exploration.

 Wabash College is a good decision for students pursuing a Romance Languages degree.
 Students who get pleasure from a more slow-paced life will appreciate the school's position in the modest town of Crawfordsville, Indiana.